microsoft/MPPC23-Power-Apps/lab1/README.md

 # 🚀 Lab 1: Setup and configure

+## Lab 1 - Tasks

-## In this lab, you will learn how to...
+In this lab, you will go though the following tasks:

+- Creating a new browser profile
+- Logging into the account you are going to use during the workshop
-- Create a GitHub account (optional)
+- Creating a GitHub account (optional)
 - Fork a GitHub repository
-- Create a GitHub Codespace
-- Set up a codespace
+- Creating a GitHub codespace
-- Log into the Power Platform using the Power Platform Command-Line Interface (CLI)
+- Connecting to the Power Platform using the Power Platform Command-Line Interface (CLI)
-- Log into Power Platform using a browser
-- Set up environments (Dev - QA - Prod)
+- Creating developer environments
-- Enable Dataverse settings
+- Enabling Dataverse settings
-- Install applications
+- Installing the Creator Kit

 ## Task 1: Create a new browser profile (Microsoft Edge)